mjohn218/KineticAssembly_AD/Result_simplified/A1_RateGrowth/README.txt

 - for higher mers the tield is not going to be high; as ooulined in the paper, the homorates cannot avoid trapping thus yield at 1 sec (sim_runtime=1) is not close to 100%.

-*There is no point in trying homorates for high mers as you cannot avoid trapping no matter how optimized the rates are